nyno-kb/python-101/_episodes/04-built-in.md

 >
 > 1. Predict what each of the `print` statements in the program below will print.
 > 2. Does `max(len(rich), poor)` run or produce an error message?
 >    If it runs, does its result make sense to you?
+(Remember that we are comparing the _value_ of the variable and not the _name_ of the variable.)
 >
 > ~~~
 > rich = "gold"